-undeveloped land and its intended use within the boundary of the development; the scale used'.

-4.6 LOCM 101 provides a good model for the provision of location and layout plans in sales brochures and can be adopted for all uncompleted units whether in the Consent Scheme or otherwise, subject to our reservation over the suggestion that developers should be required to state the uses of land outside the boundaries of the development.
+- (ii) a layout plan drawn to scale "including communal facilities (and their completion dates if possible); undeveloped land and its intended use within the boundary of the development; the scale used". - 4.6 We consider that LOCM 101 provides a good model for the provision of location and layout plans in sales brochures and can be adopted for all uncompleted units, whether in the Consent Scheme or otherwise, subject to our reservation over the suggestion that developers should be required to state the uses of land outside the boundaries of the development.